stella3d/browser-compressor/README.md

 # Website Support

-For this first release, a handful of sites are explicitly supported, instead of working across everything.
+For this first release, a handful of sites have been tested, though it should work across many more.

-Among the reasons for this are:
+Some limitationss this has:
-* This only works with HTML "audio" & "video" tags.
+* Only works with HTML "audio" & "video" tags.
 Some sites (such as SoundCloud) use a custom setup that does not use these tags.

 * Some sites (like Steam or Crunchyroll) keep their actual media content on another domain (such as a static cdn) Cross-Origin Resource Sharing (CORS) restrictions prevent this extension from accessing their audio.